Cooperative Polygraphy

-"Cooperative Polygraphy" is the fourth episode of the fifth season of Community, and the 88th episode overall in the series.
-It was written by Alex Rubens and directed by Tristram Shapeero.
-The episode originally aired on January 16, 2014 on NBC.
-In the episode, the study group faces a polygraph test as a group as part of Pierce's will.
-As each member is forced to reveal secrets, they begin to fight with each other.
+"Cooperative Polygraphy" is the fourth episode of the fifth season of Community, and its 88th episode overall.
+Written by Alex Rubens and directed by Tristram Shapeero, the episode originally aired on January 16, 2014 on NBC.
+In the episode, the study group takes a group polygraph test as requested in the will of Pierce Hawthorne (Chevy Chase).
+It quickly becomes apparent that the questions and their answers are intended to create tension among the members of the group.
+Walton Goggins guest stars as Mr. Stone, Pierce's executor who leads the polygraph test.

 The episode received critical acclaim; however, the episode saw a ratings drop, with 3.07 million viewers watching.